NORVIR® (ritonavir) tablets and oral solution are prescription medicines each used with other antiviral medicines to treat people with human

-NORVIR® (ritonavir) is a prescription anti-HIV medicine used with other anti-HIV medicines to treat people with human immunodeficiency virus (HIV) infection.
+NORVIR® (ritonavir) oral powder is a prescription medicine that is used with other antiviral medicines to treat children with HIV-1 infection.

 NORVIR can interact with other medicines and cause serious side effects.
 It is important to know the medicines that should not be taken with NORVIR.
 See the section “Who should not take NORVIR?”